Diverse & Resilient was founded in 1995 as a program to build the capacity of LGBTQ groups in Wisconsin.

 We engage in advocacy and provide both capacity-building and direct-service work to address the health disparities experienced by LGBTQ people in Wisconsin.

-Our work is focused on six priority areas: Acceptance, Cultivating Leaders, Mental Health, Sexual Health, Partner & Community Violence, and Substance Use.
+Our work is focused on: Anti-Violence, Cultivating Leaders, Sexual Health, and Substance Use.

 Diverse & Resilient (D&R) launches as a program of Sinai Samaritan.

 D&R hosts its first one-day conference on the needs of LGBT youth.